Noaaan/MythicMetals/PATCHNOTES.md

 * Increased Ur spawn rate
 * Buffed Banglum, Discordium, and Durasteel
 * Nerfed Prometheum and Kyber
-* Buffed Metallurgium tools
+* Buffed Metallurgium tools & weapons
 * Major Stormyx buff
+* Slowsilver armor has been nerfed, as well as small tool nerf

 # 0.9.8
 Added PigLib Integration.
 If installed Piglins will let you trade with Midas Gold, and ignore you wearing Midas Gold and Argonium armor.